HARP 2.0 : Underwater Homeowners Need Fewer Loans Over 125% LTV

-Because of these changes, today's U.S. homeowners can get unlimited LTV on their home loans, and can use any HARP-participating lender.
-The program tripled its closing rate in 2012, and is on pace to close nearly 1.2 million loans in 2013.
+Because of these changes, today's HARP homeowners get access to unlimited LTV loans, and can use any HARP-participating lender.
+Since the changes, program volume has tripled.
+HARP is on pace to close 1.2 million loans in 2013.

 HARP For LTVs Over 125% Lose Market Share

 Fannie Mae and Freddie Mac launched HARP 2.0 in November 2011.
 The program was not widely-adopted until March 2012.
 It took 90 days for banks to close HARP loans at that time.
 This is why June 2012 remains the peak month for ultra-high LTV HARP loans.

 Since that June 2012 peak, however, ultra-high LTV HARP loans have lost market share, slipping from 42.4 percent of all HARP loans to 21.8 percent in March 2013.

 Ultra-high LTV Home Affordable Refinance Program closing, month-by-month :

 - March 2012 : 3.7% of all HARP refinances were for LTVs over 125%